top of page

 Circa.
 1950

-Founder Barrett Hanson recognized the need to preserve this early African-American educational institution.
-The community, for generations, had witnessed its suffering from deterioration due to exposure and lack of maintenance funds.
-Trusted advocates from the community were gathered with a mission.
+Founder Barrett Hanson recognized the need to preserve this early African American educational institution.
+For generations, the community had witnessed its deterioration due to exposure and a lack of maintenance funds.
+In response, trusted advocates from the community were brought together, united by a shared mission.

 Organization Founded